qdm12/gluetun/README.md

 1. Run the **curl** Docker container using your *pia* container with:

     ```bash
-    docker run --rm --net=container:pia tutum/curl curl -s ifconfig.co
+    docker run --rm --network=container:pia tutum/curl curl -s ifconfig.co
     ```

-    If the displayed IP address appears and is different that your host IP address, your PIA OpenVPN client works !
+    If the displayed IP address appears and is different that your host IP address, the PIA client should fully work !

+## Container launch parameters

+- You can change the `REGION` environment variable to one of the [regions supported by private internet access](https://www.privateinternetaccess.com/pages/network/)
+- If you know what you're doing, you can change the container name (`pia`), the hostname (`piaclient`) and the network name (`pianet`)

 ## Connect other containers to it

-Connect other Docker containers to the VPN connection by adding `--net=container:pia` when launching them.
+Connect other Docker containers to the PIA VPN connection by adding `--network=container:pia` when launching them.

-## Container launch parameters

-- You can change the `--name=` parameter to anything you like
-- You can change the `REGION=` parameter to one of the [regions supported by private internet access](https://www.privateinternetaccess.com/pages/network/)
-- You must adapt the `/yourhostpath/auth.conf` path to your host path where you created `auth.conf`

 ## Access ports of containers connected to the VPN container

 You have to use another container acting as a Reverse Proxy such as Nginx.

 **Example**:

-1. I have a *Deluge* container connected to the PIA container with `--net=container:pia` and its WebUI runs on port 8112.
+- *Deluge* container with name **deluge** connected to the `pia` container with `--network=container:pia`
+- Deluge's WebUI runs on port TCP 8112

-2. I create the following Nginx configuration file *nginx.conf*:
+1. Create the Nginx configuration file *nginx.conf*:

     ```
     user  nginx;